OlivierCC/spfx-photopile-web-part/README.md

 ## Features

 This web part uses React, Office UI Fabric, JQuery, JQuery UI and Photopile.js.
+This web part is available in English (en-us) and French (fr-fr).
+You can use this web part with SharePoint Online (Office 365) or SharePoint Server 2016.

 It is able to:
 * List Picture Libs contained in the current SharePoint web site